synfron/ReshaperForBurp/docs/Rules.md

 Override Defaults - Select to be able to override values to send to the given Burp tool

-Host - Leave empty to use default value.
+Host - Leave empty to use the default value.
 Only available for Intruder and Repeater and if `Override Defaults` is selected.
 Supports variable tags.

-Port - Leave empty to use default value.
+Port - Leave empty to use the default value.
 Only available for Intruder and Repeater and if `Override Defaults` is selected.
 Supports variable tags.

 Protocol - HTTP or HTTPS.
-Leave empty to use default value.
+Leave empty to use the default value.
 Only available for Intruder and Repeater and if `Override Defaults` is selected.
 Supports variable tags.

 Request - Full HTTP request text.
-Leave empty to use default value.
+Leave empty to use the default value.
 Only available for Intruder and Repeater and if `Override Defaults` is selected.
 Supports variable tags.

 Value - Value to compare.
-Leave empty to use default value.
+Leave empty to use the default value.
 Only available for Comparer and if `Override Defaults` is selected.
 Supports variable tags.

-URL - Leave empty to use default value.
+URL - Leave empty to use the default value.
 Only available for Browser, and `Override Defaults` is selected.
 Supports variable tags.

 ### Set Encoding